What Is Inbound Marketing?

 Without SEO, which ensures your content is as search engine-friendly as possible, even your best content would have no chance of reaching your target audience.

 These are just a few examples of marketing methods that are considered inbound instead of outbound.
-Remember: if your marketing is earning your customer or lead’s attention, rather than buying or begging for it, chances are it is a form of inbound marketing.
+Remember: if your marketing is earning your customer or lead’s attention, rather than buying or begging for it, chances are it is a form of inbound marketing strategies.

 How to get started with inbound marketing